sad-systems/a-tracktor/README.npm.md

 # A-tracktor

-The Javascript library of widgets for visualizing audio data on a web page.
+The Javascript library contains a set of widgets to visualize audio data
+and add a customizable media player to a web page.

 ## Documentation